Skip to content

 Expiry date

-An option has an expiry date, which is the last date the holder of an option can execute the contract for their chosen price – known as the strike price.
+An option has an expiry date, which is the last date the holder of an option can exercise the contract for their chosen price – known as the strike price.
 Options can be closed at any point before or on this expiry date.

 Options can cover different timeframes, including daily, weekly and monthly expiry dates.
 Typically, options will have specific calendar expiry dates.
 For example, listed US stock options normally expire on the third Friday of the month.

-Similarly, a spread bet will have a specific bet duration, which is the length of time before the position expiries.
+Similarly, a spread bet can have a specific bet duration, which is the length of time before the position expiries.
 These durations are fixed, but can range from a single day to several months away.
 Just like options, a spread bet can be closed at any point up until this date of expiry.

 With us, you’ll have the choice of two different bet durations: